miosga2309/motorcycle_analysis/README.md

 ## Progress:
 29/08/2020: I have requested API keys for two car and motorcycle market places in the German area, [mobile](https://www.mobile.de/) and [autoscout24](https://www.autoscout24.de/).

 31/08/2020: Testing a probably less stable version of information access by scraping the webpage with certain results manually, using beautifulsoup in Python.
+UPDATE: [mobile](https://www.mobile.de/) does not allow for that kind of scraping.
+It explicitly states that one has to use the API provided by them.
+Perhaps there are ways to bypass the defense mechanisms but let's wait for their reply on my API key request.